mommermi/mommermi.github.io/content/en/research/2021-06-16-Power_Plant_Classification_From_Remote_Imaging_With_Deep_Learning/index.md

 ---
 date: 2021-06-16
 title: Power Plant Classification from Remote Imaging with Deep Learning
-summary: |
-  We developed a deep learning model that is able to distinguish between 10 different types of power plants in an effort to automatically identify and characterize industrial sites in satellite imagery.
-This work will help us to estimate greenhouse gas emission rates for individual industrial sites in the future.
 tags:
 - Earth Observation
 - Deep Learning
 - Classification
 - Power Plant
 - Sentinel-2
-thumbnail_image: example_activations.png

 ---